 The Dr. Nuala McGann Drescher Affirmative Action/Diversity Leave Program enhances employment opportunities for UUP represented employees who are preparing for permanent or continuing appointments, with preference given to minorities, women, employees with disabilities, or an employee with military status.
 The types of support available include: payment of employee’s regular salary by the campus; salary for a replacement, and other related expenses for research or study with a justification.

 Full-time, term employees in a position eligible for permanent or continuing appointment who have had at least one term-renewal or prior service credit may apply for this leave.
-Details about eligibility requirements and the application procedure can be found on the Governor's Office of Employee Relations website along with program guidelines and the application.
+Details about eligibility requirements and the application procedure can be found on the Office of Employee Relations website along with program guidelines and the application.

 To allow time for securing the required documentation, Buffalo State applicants should follow these procedures: